Chocolate Cheesecake

 How to Make a Water Bath

-To make the water bath, we wrap the outside of the springform pan in aluminum foil at least three times so that all the sides and seams are covered.
+As mentioned earlier, before making the crust you’ll prepare the pan by wrapping it in an oven bag and then foil.
 When you’re ready to bake the cheesecake, you’ll place the springform pan (with the unbaked cheesecake) in the middle of a large roasting pan.
-Then pour about ½ inch of boiling water into the bottom of the roasting pan.
+Then pour about 1/2 – 1 inch of boiling water into the bottom of the roasting pan.
 The whole thing gets baked in the oven.
 You can see what it looks like below:

 Chilling, Serving & Make Ahead Tips